huandu/go-sqlbuilder/README.md

 - [Build](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Build): Advanced freestyle builder using special syntax defined in [Args#Compile](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#Args.Compile).
 - [BuildNamed](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#BuildNamed): Advanced freestyle builder using `${key}` to refer the value of a map by key.

-### Build SQL for MySQL or PostgreSQL
+### Build SQL for MySQL, PostgreSQL or SQLite

-Parameter markers are different in MySQL and PostgreSQL.
+Parameter markers are different in MySQL, PostgreSQL and SQLite.
 This package provides some methods to set the type of markers (we call it "flavor") in all builders.

 By default, all builders uses `DefaultFlavor` to build SQL.
 The default value is `MySQL`.